azoff/juicebot/README.md

 $> npm install && node juicebot.js
 ```

-The server will run the corresponding plugin based on your `command`, argument requirements are specified
-by the underlying plugin.
+When the server detects a `command` in it's XMPP channel, it will run the corresponding plugin (assuming one exists).
+Argument requirements, if any, are specified by the underlying plugin.

 ```yaml
 # in hipchat...